Misophonia is a complex and nuanced disorder.

 Laughter stimulates muscles relaxation, can help reduce blood pressure, reduce levels of cortisol and epinephrine and alleviate stress and anxiety.
 It also releases dopamine, the ‘feel-good neurotransmitter’

-The trouble is for all its superpowers laughter can be taken the wrong way – particularly if someone is feeling self conscious or vulnerable so once again you
+The trouble is for all its superpowers laughter can be taken the wrong way – particularly if someone is feeling self conscious or vulnerable so once again use this one wisely and try to take their lead.

 13) Realise that you can’t fix it (and be ok with that)